FREDERICK EXPERIMENTAL MUSIC ASSOCIATION SPRING 2026 CONCERTS

 An early member of Chicago’s famed Association for the Advancement of Creative Musicians, Myers was a member of several ensembles led by Lester Bowie, including his Quintet and his New York Organ Ensemble.
 But it was in Bowie’s From the Root to the Source, an ensemble whose repertoire spanned gospel, rhythm and blues, and jazz, that Myers collaborated with singer Fontella Bass.
 Although she is most widely known for the soul classic “Rescue Me,” Bass made iconic recordings with Art Ensemble of Chicago and Bowie during their marriage, and later became a towering figure in gospel music.

-For its third annual concert, FEMA’s tribute has expanded to include both Lester Bowie and Fontella Bass.
+For its third annual concert, FEMA’s tribute expanded to include both Lester Bowie and Fontella Bass.

 Watch the National Endowment for the Artis Jazz Masters’ short documentary about Amina Claudine Myers here: https://www.youtube.com/watch?v=B1AhnUg-peY